markus-wa/cq/README.md

 Like Clojure's [threading macros](https://clojure.org/guides/threading_macros), but on the command line!

+## Rationale

+While there are a few similar tools out there, such as jq, jet and babashka, these all have one or more reasons making them less suitable for command-line data processing.

+cq aims to:

+- Not require learning yet another query language - it's just ~~data~~ Clojure!
+- Give the user complete power for writing queries, with as few limitations as possible
+- Provide various input and output formats out of the box

 ## Features

 - Comes with [Specter](https://github.com/redplanetlabs/specter) for transforming nested data structures
-- Various reader macros that make writing queries easier
+- Various [reader macros](#reader-macros) that make writing queries easier
 - Supports all elements of Clojure supported by [SCI](https://github.com/borkdude/sci)
-- Fast startup thanks to GraalVM native-images
+- No startup lag thanks to GraalVM native-images

 ## Usage